spenserblack/spenserblack.github.io/tutorials/git.md

 ---
 ## Git

-The stuff you should know (but they probably didn't teach you).
+The stuff that should have been taught first (but probably wasn't).

 ### Refresher